cwebsterz/art-api-exam/readme.md

     }
 }
 ```
-Change the values to whatever you want and then send your request.
+Change the values as needed and then send your request.

 #### DELETE /art/paintings/:id
 This one is pretty straightforward.
 Simply put the `_id` you want to delete into your request and send it.
 Hasta la vista, baby!

+Example MySQL request:
+`DELETE` - `localhost:4000/art/paintings/5`

-Example request:
+Example CouchDB request:
 `DELETE` - `localhost:4000/art/paintings/painting_mona_lisa`

 #### GET /art/paintings
 Using a `GET` to `localhost:4000/art/paintings` will display all of the paintings in the database.
+This is the same wether you are using CouchDB or MySQL.

 ##### Paginating and Limiting Results